-Weddings, like university, work, and eating out, look different than they did a year ago.
+Weddings, like school, work, and restaurant dining, look different than they did a year ago.
 Celebrations with 300-person guest lists aren’t just unpopular, but, as a result of the pandemic, currently unsafe, too.
 In their place are “minimonies,” or intimate ceremonies that take place in backyards and on rooftops, and are streamed over Zoom.
 In turn, the wedding dresses worn for these occasions also look different.
 “With scaled-down weddings, the dresses have become relaxed and understated, as opposed to the opulence of the past,” Lisa Ruffle, Moda Operandi's buying manager, tells Refinery29.

 With the future of big events still uncertain, Hurwitz believes that “brides are also curating a wedding wardrobe with pieces that work even if plans change.”